tylerdave/symposion/symposion/registration/design.md

 - A Voucher is added to the Cart if the number of paid or reserved Carts containing the Voucher is less than the "total available" for the voucher.

+## Are products available?

+- Availability is determined by the number of items we want to add to the cart: items_to_add

+- If items_to_add + count(Product in their active and paid Carts) > "Limit per user" for the Product, the Product is "unavailable".
+- If the Product belongs to an exhausted Ceiling, the Product is "unavailable".
+- Otherwise, the product is available

 ## Displaying Products:

 - If there is at least one EnablingCondition attached to the Product, display it only if at least one EnablingCondition is met
 - If there are zero EnablingConditions attached to the Product, display it
-- If the user has exceeded the "Limit per user" for the Product in their active and paid Carts, display it as "unavailable".
+- If the product is not available for items_to_add=0, mark it as "unavailable"
-- If the Product belongs to an exhausted Ceiling, display it as "unavailable".

 - If the Product is displayed and available, its price is the price for the Product, minus the greatest Discount available to this Cart and Product